Data is not the problem

 The real challenge is not a lack of data – the understanding of what is happening, but the lack of understanding as to why it is happening – a lack of insight.

-In this article, we examine how organisations conflate data with insight, and how a lack of insight limits effective decision making and investment in digital channels.
+In this article, we examine how organisations conflate data with insight, and how a lack of insight is the real barrier to effective decision making in digital organisations.

 This article concludes by recommending that organisations stop focusing on the 'data' and rather focus on better defining the, customer-centric, questions that will allow for more effective decision making.
 This necessitates a shift in mindset from “organisation-first” to “customer-first”, but one that, if adopted, will lead to better decision making and greater commercial impact of digital investments.